cmsmcq/Aparecium/A/workplan.md

 # Aparecium work plan

-2021-11-05
+2021-11-05, rev. 2022-04-18, 2022-05-21

 The current work plan for Aparecium is:

-* Better testing

-  * Make an improved test harness that

-    * reads test catalogs conforming to the [schema](https://github.com/cmsmcq/ixml-tests/blob/main/lib/test-catalog.rnc) in the [ixml-tests repository](https://github.com/cmsmcq/ixml-tests)
-    * runs the tests
-    * compares the produced output to the expected output
-    * produces a test report summarizing the results
+* Better test performance

-    Translating to XSpec is one possible approach to this test harness, but my experiences with XSpec for XQuery testing have been a bit mixed.

-  * Run and pass the tests in [ixml-tests/tests-straw](https://github.com/cmsmcq/ixml-tests/tree/main/tests-straw) (all subdirectories).
+  * Pass all tests in the ixml common test suite.

-    Note that this may involve revising the test catalogs there to make them conform to the current schema.
+* Implementation independence

+  * Make Aparecium work with Saxon.

+  * If possible in reasonable time, make Aparecium work with other processors or understand why it's not feasible.
+    * Mark Logic
+    * eXist-db
+    * FusionDB

+  (Note that Berkeley DB XML does not support Aparecium because it is XQuery 1.0 and does not support maps.
+Supporting it and other 1.0 processors will require a new representation of items.)

 * Improve performance

-  * Add at least rudimentary support to SWeb (the literate programming system used here) for versioning of code.
-(This is a pre-condition for the next item.)

   * Try to do something about the performance issues:  Measure.
 Think.
 Try something.
 Repeat.

+Observation: Aparecium does better parsing with the spec grammar if the grammar is flattened by inlining all hidden nonterminals; I believe the reason is that it builds fewer items and has fewer items to manage.
+On the group-maintained test suite, this improves run time by about a factor of four.

-Current conjecture 1: Aparecium would do bettter if it had a lexical
-scanner, or the equivalent (a get-token function that could consume in one step a sequence of input characters which will be serialized in the output as a single text node or attribute value).
+Current conjecture 1:  Aparecium would do bettter if it  had a lexical scanner, or the equivalent (a get-token function that could consume in one step  a sequence of input  characters which will be  serialized in the output as a single text node or attribute value).
+(Referred to in some descriptions as the Sugar, Bruno, and Brown Sugar optimizations.)

-Current conjecture 1: Aparecium would do bettter if it were easier to build a parse tree from the set of Earley items produced by the recognizer.
+Conjecture 2: Aparecium would do bettter if it were easier to build a parse tree from the set of Earley items produced by the recognizer.
 Better indexing, maybe?

+Conjecture 3: On long grammars and long input, Aparecium would do bettter if it flattened the input grammar.
+For some grammar/input pairs the extra cost of processing the grammar will outweigh any gain in the parsing of the input string; not clear where the break-even point lies.

+Conjecture 4: Optimizing the search for Earley items would improve performance.

+Conjecture 5: Inlining frequently called functions may help in some processors.
+(It will not help if the processor already does this.)

+Conjecture 6: Direct construction of the parse tree will be faster than first constructing a parse-forest grammar and then a parse tree.
+(The parse forest grammar has roughly twice as many nodes as the parse tree it describes.)

+Conjecture 7: Using a recursive descent parser on input grammars will improve performance.

-* More testing
+* More testing, better testing

+  * Extend test schema to handle error codes.

+  * Clean up all tests in ixml-tests repository.

   * Convert my backlog of tests from 2019 to the current test format, run them, pass them.

   * Create a systematic set of negative test cases for the ixml grammar (input that does not conform to the ixml grammar for ixml grammars); work on error detection and error messages.

+  * Create test-coverage tools to measure positive and negative coverage according to various measures.

 * Improve the source